robotology/gym-ignition/README.md

 - There's no standard framework in the robotics community for creating simulated robotic environments.
 - Environments that can be transferred from simulation to reality with minimal changes do not exist.
 - Alternative solutions are not developed by roboticists for roboticist, and therefore they do not use familiar tools.
-- Existing robotics environments are typically difficult to adapt to run on different physics engines and different robotic platforms.
+- Existing robotics environments are typically difficult to adapt to run on different physics engines and different robots.
 - Only few solutions offer realistic rendering capabilities.

 ## How